rmzse/code-challenge-spring-2018/README.md

 * Two input fields (Username and password)
 * A button

 We expect you to spend around 4 hours on this assignment – that's also what you will be judged on.
 If you haven't coded before we think you might have to add an hour or two to read into some of the suggested reading material.
+Why a

+### Why a coding challenge?
+We know that all of you are beginners at programming - we will not judge your solution based on the quality of your code or amount of work.
+We do however want to see that you’ve touched on a bit of programming before and know what you’re getting yourself into.

+Make sure to have fun during the process!
+Do something that you find interesting and motivating.

 ## How to complete this assignment

-1. Start by sketching with pen and paper how you want your version of Google to look like.
+1. Start by sketching with pen and paper how you want your version of Facebook's login page to look like.
 1. Structure your work.
 Break down your solution in smaller blocks.
 Estimate how long each block will take to build.
 Does it sound reasonable to finish?
 If yes, move on to the next step.
 If not, go back to step 1 and revise your scope.
 1. Download or clone this repository with templates and start coding.